wp-plugins/affinitomics/readme.txt

 = How much storage do I get in the Affinitomics™ Cloud =

 Users are granted space for 1000 Affinitomic™ constructs and transactions of 50,000 pageviews per month.
 Larger accounts are available at [Prefrent.com](http://prefrent.com).

+= How many “Archetypes” will I need? =
+An Affinitomic Archetype can be applied to a post, page, custom post-type, or archetype (Affinitomics’™ custom post type) So 1000 archetypes could be 50 pages, 900 posts, and 50 ads if you didn’t assign individual Archetypes to members.

 == Screenshots ==